 We have reviewed the above comments.
 Town staff continues to work with School staff on the current manual.
-This continues to be a working document that will be revised and updated.
+This continues to be a working document that will be revised and updated as deemed necessary.
 The comments made will be considered for inclusion in our revisions.
 By Charter, the Board of Selectmen through staff will determine the best manner in which the manual can be revised to address the concerns noted.

-Schedule of findings and questioned costs (continued) June 30, 2019
+Schedule of findings and questioned costs (continued) June 30, 2020

-2019-02 - Student activity fund cash accounts fiduciary and non-fiduciary activity and balances
+2020-02 - Student activity fund cash accounts fiduciary and non-fiduciary activity and balances